Stonelinks/stonelinks.github.io/pages/projects/stonelinks/old.md

         - `project2.md`
         - `project3.md`

-As you can see, the files `index.md`, `content.md`, `about.md`, and `projects[1-3].md` are compiled in a straightforward manner, and their html files are placed in the cooresponding location in the build directory.
+As you can see, the files `index.md`, `content.md`, `about.md`, and `projects[1-3].md` are compiled in a straightforward manner, and their html files are placed in the corresponding location in the build directory.
 However, one will notice that if you were to visit `www.domain.com/projects`, no index would be presented.
 Therefore, when this occurs, the parent page object (created from the `projects` directory) generates a dummy index.